 Tim Burton & Johnny Depp Talk About Ed Wood

-If there’s a central theme to take from Tim Burton films, it’s that the world needs more outsiders, more weirdos, and more kooky talents.
+If there’s a theme to take from Tim Burton films, it’s that the world needs more outsiders, more weirdos, and more kooky talents.
 In Ed Wood, Burton celebrates the life and talent of the director of such “bad” movies as Plan 9 From Outer Space.
 Ed Wood may have never found his place in the world, but through this film, Burton celebrated what he tried to do, fully devoting himself to his visions.

 The style here is restrained.
-Burton foregoes many of his flourishes and opts to film in black and white.
+Burton forgoes many of his flourishes and opts to film in black and white.
 The characters are allowed to shine, and the audience can bask in all of their eccentricities.
 An ode to cinema and Burton’s most personal film, highlighting why he is a singular talent.

 BEST TiM BURTON MOVIES